mharen/mharen.github.io/_posts/2012/2012-11-14-sql-server-2012-saving-changes-is-not.md

 **yohid said on 2014-02-03**

-&quot;Terima Kasih&quot; from me in Indonesia.
+"Terima Kasih" from me in Indonesia.

 **Fanny Adinda Syaf. said on 2014-02-14**